cicaoo/cse15l-lab-reports/lab1.md

 yay
 yay
 ```
-When the command “cat” is run without any arguments, the working directory is /home/lecture1. <br>
+- When the command “cat” is run without any arguments, the working directory is /home/lecture1. <br>
-When running the “cat” command without any arguments, the terminal prints out whatever output you type in until you exit out of the terminal.
+- When running the “cat” command without any arguments, the terminal prints out whatever output you type in until you exit out of the terminal. <br>
-This output is not an error. <br> <br>
+- This output is not an error. <br> <br>

 ```
 [user@sahara ~/lecture1]$ cat messages
 cat: messages: Is a directory
 [user@sahara ~/lecture1]$
 ```
-When the command “cat” is run with a path to the directory messages, the working directory is /home/lecture1. <br>
+- When the command “cat” is run with a path to the directory messages, the working directory is /home/lecture1. <br>
-The result when running “cat” with a path to messages is an error message because “cat” doesn’t work with directories.
-Similarly, if “cat” was run with a path to lecture1, the result would also be an error.
+- The result when running “cat” with a path to messages is an error message because “cat” doesn’t work with directories.
+Similarly, if “cat” was run with a path to lecture1, the result would also be an error. <br>
-This output is an error because “cat” prints out the contents of the file(s) given by the paths.
-The “cat” or command will not work with directories, and will instead work with .java files, .txt files, etc.
+- This output is an error because “cat” prints out the contents of the file(s) given by the paths.
+The “cat” or command will not work with directories, and will instead work with .java files, .txt files, etc. <br> <br>
 ```
 [user@sahara ~/lecture1/messages]$ cat zh-cn.txt
 你好世界
 [user@sahara ~/lecture1/messages]$
 ```
-When the command “cat” is run with a path to the file zh-cn.txt, the working directory is /home/lecture1/messages.
+- When the command “cat” is run with a path to the file zh-cn.txt, the working directory is /home/lecture1/messages.<br>
-Running “cat” with a path to zh-cn.txt prints out the contents of zh-cn.txt which is “你好世界” (Hello World).
+- Running “cat” with a path to zh-cn.txt prints out the contents of zh-cn.txt which is “你好世界” (Hello World).
-This output is not an error. <br>
+- This output is not an error. <br>